 SMEs have been hampered by slow paying customers for decades.
 This problem has seemingly worsened over recent years.
 Traditional financing methods such as Factoring and Invoice Discounting have been used by those businesses experiencing payment problems for many years.
-These products are generally subject to a one or
+These products are generally subject to a one or two year agreement and all the clients’ invoices will need to be funded.

 Selective Invoice Finance is a new product that has been created out of market demand for increased flexibility from businesses that don’t need their whole sales ledger funding.
 This new product allows businesses to finance one or more invoices of their choice at a time of their choosing to fit their particular cash flow needs.

-Advantages of Selective Invoice Finance
+Selective Invoice Financing

 - Flexible Finance: The client decides which invoices are to be funded.
 The client decides when the invoice(s) are to be funded.